m-lannes/m-lannes/README.md

 ### Hi there 👋

-- 🌱 I’m a PhD student in modeling for atmospheric pollution and transportation
+- 🌱 I’m a PhD student in modeling and uncertainty analysis applied to atmospheric pollution and transportation
 - 👯 I’m looking forward to collaborate on MATSim in France, atmospheric pollution models and uncertainty analysis of complex systems
 - ⚡ I enjoy science outreach, in particular about mathematics and climate science